Jayne Svenungsson

-Jayne Christine Svenungsson (1973) is a Swedish theologian and philosopher who holds the chair in Systematic Theology at Lund University.
+Jayne Christine Svenungsson (born 9 December 1973) is a Swedish theologian and philosopher who holds the chair in Systematic Theology at Lund University.
 Her field of research lies within political theology, aesthetics and the philosophy of history.

 In September 2017, Svenungsson was elected as a member of the Swedish Academy.
 She was installed on 20 December 2017, succeeding Torgny Lindgren on seat 9.
 She left the Academy on 7 November 2018.